 Boriana Miloucheva has examined one of the many political fault lines exposed by the pandemic.
-Miloucheva is a PhD candidate in the Department of Economics in the Faculty of Arts & Science and her collaborator is the University of Notre Dame’s Kirsten Cornelson, a University of Toronto alumna.
+Miloucheva is a PhD student in the Department of Economics in the Faculty of Arts & Science and her collaborator is the University of Notre Dame’s Kirsten Cornelson, a University of Toronto alumna.
 Together, they set out to study the relationship between political affiliations of Americans and their willingness to comply with directives aimed at stemming the spread of the disease.

 “What we found is that a person was less willing to comply with directives when the governor of their state was not from their preferred party,” says Miloucheva.
 “People were less likely to social distance, wash their hands more frequently, cancel travel plans or stop visiting high-risk family members or friends.”

 As described in a paper yet to be peer-reviewed, Miloucheva and Cornelson surveyed respondents in 12 states, seven of which had a Democratic governor and five a Republican.
 In all 12 states, the governors had issued similar directives to limit the spread of the disease.

 The researchers surveyed 1200 people in total, asking whether they’d left the house in the past 48 hours for non-essential reasons and if so, where they went.
 Respondents were asked whether they were working from home and if they were washing their hands more frequently than usual.

 Previous studies suggested that such a reluctance to comply may have been due to a general reduction in social trust not related to political partisanship or was influenced by the information sources to which an individual is exposed.

 “What we found is that those explanations didn’t fully account for the differences in compliance.
 Our study suggests that it’s driven by an individual’s perception that the opposition party is hostile toward them.”